Mometasone (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you liver disease or a skin infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, Cushing syndrome, or any type of skin infection.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.